arianit/arianit.github.io/_posts/2025-10-30-pronounce-name.md

 ---
 layout: post
 title: How do you pronounce your name?
+I have an app for that.
 ---

 You've probably been asked this question, and have it butchered anyways.
 It would be helpful to have a recording you can send to conference moderators, interviewers etc.